laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 = Statistics =
 If you open a post as a logged-in admin (or user with adequate rights), you will see a statistics tab with the following data about the respective post:

 * Total sales: The total number of sales of this particular post
 * Total revenue: The total revenue of this particular post
 * Today's revenue
 * Today's visitors
 * Today's conversion rate: The share of visitors that actually purchased
-* History charts for sales, revenue, and conversion rate of the last 30 days Please note that the provided statistics are only indicators and not binding in any way.
+* History charts for sales, revenue, and conversion rate of the last 30 days

+Please note that the provided statistics are only indicators and not binding in any way.

+= Roles and Capabilities =
+Some plugin features may not be available for certain user roles, based on the WordPress model of roles and capabilities:

+* Subscribers (and regular, non-registered visitors): **cannot change any** plugin settings
+* Contributors: can edit the teaser content and see the statistics of their **own** posts
+* Authors: can **additionally** edit the individual prices of their **own** posts
+* Editors: can edit the teaser content and individual prices of **all** posts and can see the statistics of **all** posts
+* Super Admins and Admins: Can **additionally** access the plugin backend, edit the plugin settings and (un-)install and (de-)activate the LaterPay WordPress plugin.

 == Installation ==